colrdavidson/maps/README.md

 -- input: test.bin

 ## Testing the Emulator and Assembler
-If all is working well, the emulator should leave an exit error code of 10
+If all is working well, the emulator should leave an exit code of 10
 ```
 ./asm test.asm test.bin
 ./emu test.bin